-The maximum load charts shown are located on the side of the pedestal.
-Their purpose is to show you the load capacities at various radii and boom angles.
-The boom lengths are color coded to match the colored stripe on the sides and bottom of the second stage boom.
+The maximum lift capacity chart shown on the following page is located on either side of the Main Frame.
+Their purpose is to show you the maximum capacities at various radii.
+The boom lengths match the markings on the sides of the boom second section.

-The boom angle charts display the boom angle and are located on the base boom just above the operator's station.
+The boom angle indicators display the boom angle and are located on the base boom just above the operator's station.